forkkit/supertokens-node-mysql-ref-jwt/website/versioned_docs/version-4.1.X/backend/usage-without-express/initialisation.md

     //  error: undefined, // This function that has the following type: (err: any) => void.
 If provided, will be called for error logging purposes
 //  },
     cookie: {
         domain: "your-domain-here.com", // this is the domain to set for all the cookies.
 If using a website, please make sure this domain is the common part of your website domain and your API domain.
+Do not set any port here and do not put http:// or https://
     //  secure: true // Sets if the cookies are secure or not.
 If you do not have https, make this false.
     }
 }